oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 - The `aliasAndValue` syntax rule defines the grammar for providing function parameter values using Parameter Alias Syntax, see [OData-Protocol](#ODataProtocol).
-The aliases can contain [common expressions](#CommonExpressionSyntax), which the service evaluates on the binding parameter in the case of a bound function and which MUST start with `$root` in the case of an unbound function.
+The aliases can contain [common expressions](#CommonExpressionSyntax).
+In the case of a bound action these MAY contain [path expressions](#PathExpressions), which the service evaluates on the binding parameter.

 ::: example
 Example 30: An employee's leave requests pending their manager's approval